-NOW PLAYING | REGULAR ADMISSION PRICES
+now playing | REGULAR ADMISSION PRICES

-As of Thursday, July 29th and until further notice, The Loft Cinema will require ALL customers, employees, and volunteers, regardless of vaccination status, to wear masks while visiting its campus.
+Until further notice, The Loft Cinema will require ALL customers, employees, and volunteers, regardless of vaccination status, to wear masks while visiting its campus.
 Masks may be removed while seated and actively eating or drinking.

 To view all of our Covid Safety Protocols visit: loftcinema.org/covid